Pfuster12/LiveChart/README.md

 ## Draw Options

-The LiveChart can be as simple as drawing a line on a blank canvas:
+The chart can be as simple as drawing a line on a blank canvas:

 ```kotlin
  val dataset = Dataset(mutableListOf(DataPoint(0f, 1f),